 Tennis elbow is difficult to treat with some minor cases lasting between three to six months.
 Severe cases can take much longer, require time off work, and may need cortisone injections and sometimes surgery if it is not responding to treatment.

 It is very important you see a Physiotherapist as soon as possible if you start developing Tennis Elbow symptoms or risk long term complications!

 How can we help?

 Is Tennis Elbow stopping you from working or exercising like you use to?
 Have you heard stories from friends and are concerned you too may have to give up work altogether?
-Research shows that physiotherapy is proven to be an effective way of treating a Tennis Elbow.

 See an expert at Spine & Sports Physiotherapy now and stop your Tennis Elbow pain before it’s too late!!!